General program questions

 Will I save any money?

 No. Eversource will continue to bill you for your electricity.
-This is the only electricity bill you will receive as a participant in Newton Power Choice.
-The program is integrated into your existing electricity bill.
+This is the only electric bill you will receive as a participant in Newton Power Choice.
+The program is integrated into your existing electric bill.

 This is normal.
-Eversource’s Basic Service prices change every six months or less, depending on what kind of customer you are, while the program price is typically fixed for a longer period of time.
-As a result, it is likely that for some months, Eversource’s Basic Service price will fall below Newton’s Basic price.
+Eversource’s Basic Service prices change seasonally.
+As a result, it is likely that for some months, Eversource’s Basic Service price will fall below Newton’s Basic option price.
 Typically, this happens during the summer months, but it could happen anytime.

 If you ever wish to leave the program, you are free to opt out of the program and return to Eversource’s Basic Service with no penalty or fee.